 Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned.
 The Authority does not have a written deposit policy for custodial credit risk; however, the Authority's practice has been to obtain collateral from the bank to secure its deposits.

-As of June 30, 2022, the Authority reported deposits of \$4,821,616 with bank balances of \$5,305,543.
-None of the Authority's bank balances were exposed to custodial credit risk as \$250,000 is covered by FDIC insurance for combined time and savings accounts, as well as another \$250,000 for combined demand deposit accounts at each financial institution.
-The Authority had a letter of credit with TD Bank for up to \$5,500,000 of deposits.
+As of June 30, 2023, the Authority reported deposits of \$2,269,579 with bank balances of \$3,593,920.
+Bank balances up to \$250,000 is covered by FDIC insurance for combined time and savings accounts, as well as another \$250,000 for combined demand deposit accountsat each financial institution.
+The Authority had a letter of credit with TD Bank for up to \$4,600,000 of deposits.